meganfung38/SFDC_Shell_Account_Assessment/README.md

 ## 🎯 **Project Overview**

-This project builds an automated system to evaluate the validity of Salesforce account-to-shell-account relationships using field comparison, pattern analysis, and AI-powered confidence scoring.
+This project provides an automated system to evaluate the validity of Salesforce account-to-shell-account relationships using field comparison, pattern analysis, and AI-powered confidence scoring.
 The goal is to identify misaligned parent-child relationships that cause poor data hygiene, misleading sales attribution, and operational inefficiencies.

 ### **Account Hierarchy Background**
 RingCentral's Salesforce system uses a structured hierarchy: